kiranchinmayib/Opella-DevOps-Technical-Challenge/README.md

 ## Overview

-Each environment uses separate backend state to ensure isolation and prevent accidental cross-environment changes.
+## Each environment uses separate backend state to ensure isolation and prevent accidental cross-environment changes.
+## Terraform apply is intentionally excluded from CI to enforce controlled deployments.
+## Different CIDR ranges are used across environments to avoid overlap and support future network peering.

 This repository demonstrates a modular and scalable approach to provisioning Azure infrastructure using Terraform.